UPDATED FEB 14, 2020

 Just northwest of Austin along the banks of Lake Austin sits Emma Long Metropolitan Park.
 It’s a great place to camp out and hang with friends, but the bike trail is not for the faint of heart.
 The trail is for off-road motorcycles and mountain bikes, and bikers must yield to motos first and foremost.
 It’s a bit technical, with rocky terrain and ledges, but it’s definitely a fun, adventure-filled challenge!
 Pack a bike, head out for a ride, then finish by pitching a tent at the campgrounds for an exciting weekend right inside the city.

 Ready for a solid mountain biking expedition?
 Pedernales Falls is your pick.
 Just 30 miles west of Austin in Johnson City, Pedernales Falls offers everything beautiful about nature.
 There are tons of different paths that vary in mileage and difficulty.
-Pro bikers should make sure to hit up Juniper Ridge, an 11-mile track with tons of character and challenges.
+Pro bikers should make sure to hit up Juniper Ridge, a 10-mile track with tons of character and challenges.
 Take in the beautiful nature, recharge, and pedal away at Pedernales Falls.

 Reimers Ranch is one of our favorite biking hot spots for obvious reasons.
 The canyon and forest preserve along the Pedernales River has a bunch of different bike loops for all types skill levels.
 The trails are mostly sandy but run through different terrain types.
 Plus, there’s a one-way single track and wooden pump track to keep things fun!
 Once you’re done, stop at the park to check out the astronomical observatory and other cool events they have going on for the public.